Tanvi3004/AgriAI-CropAdvisor/README .md

   - Input: Parameters like Nitrogen, Phosphorus, Potassium, Temperature, Humidity, pH, and Rainfall.
   - Output: Suggests the best crop based on the input conditions.
 ### 4. Interactive Analysis
-Interactive widgets allow users to explore crop-specific requirements, such as:
+- Interactive widgets allow users to explore crop-specific requirements,
-Minimum, average, and maximum values for soil nutrients and climatic factors.
+- such as:
+  - Minimum, average, and maximum values for soil nutrients and climatic factors.
 Comparison of environmental needs across crops.

-## Installation / how to use?
+## How to use?

 1. Clone the repository: